mryeminthu/styling-responsive/README.md

 # 📖 [Responsive Homework 2] <a name="about-project"></a>

 As part of my certification program on Coursera, I've designed this webpage.
+The display varies depending on whether you're using a mobile, tablet, or desktop device.
+Please try adjusting the width to see the different features.

 ## 🚀 Live Demo <a name="live-demo"></a>